LoganDavidTalbot/IntelligentAppFactory/docs/index.md

 ![Image title](images/branding/logo-black-transparent.png#only-light){ width="400"}
 ![Image title](images/branding/logo-white-transparent.png#only-dark){ width="400"}

-Open source project to detail how cloud native intelligent app can be secured, developed, and architected at scale.
-Currently the focus is around Azure solutions but at a later date will be looking to expend to other hyper-scalers.
+This open-source project provides detailed insights into how cloud-native intelligent apps can be secured, developed, and architected at scale.
+While the current focus is on Azure solutions, we plan to expand to other hyper-scalers in the future.

 ## :simple-target: Project Goals
-- [x] Collecting information from across the internet and display in an easy to use way.
+- [x] Aggregate information from various sources and present it in a user-friendly manner.
-- [x] Focus from the point of view from the current Enterprise application developer.
-Scoped to the development & productionization of intelligent apps including prompting and fine-tuning of LLMs and the use of AI cloud services but not to training of new models.
+- [x] Prioritize the perspective of the contemporary Enterprise application developer.
+The scope includes the development and production of intelligent apps, the prompting and fine-tuning of LLMs, and the use of AI cloud services, but does not extend to the training of new models.

 ## Content